cancech/cadf/di-lib/Readme.md

 * Extend the `cadf::di::Configuration` class.
 * Provide a constructor that matches the exact signature of the base `cadf::di::Configuration` constructor.
 * Override the getName() static member function to return a plain text name of the [Configuration](include/di/Configuration.h) class. _(1)_
-* Override the getResourceNamess() static member function to return a complete list of names of all resources the [Configuration](include/di/Configuration.h) requires. _(1)_
+* Override the getResourceNamess() static member function to return a complete list of names of all resources the [Configuration](include/di/Configuration.h) requires.
 * Override the getBeanNames() static member function to return a complete list of all beans the [Configuration](include/di/Configuration.h) will provide. _(1)_

-_(1) Strickly speaking these are not required to compile or for core functionality, however they are required for error checking and debug._
+_(1) Strickly speaking these are only used for error checking and debug._

+There is nothing preventing following traditional code practices, and manually extend and create the [Configuration](include/di/Configuration.h) class, however that will lead to verbose, repetative, and error prone code.
+To simplify the process, a series of Macros are provided to ease the process as much as possible.

 ### Configuration Macros